jarekgol/uzdatniacz-joysticka/README.md

     * For X3D: Set X, Y, Rz, Slider, 12 buttons, and the Mini-joystick (POV hat) to **Continous 1**.
 3. Check `joy.cpl` to ensure the virtual joystick is visible and configured correctly.
 It will not respond before running the program.
 4. Run the `joy2winmm.exe` program.
-5. Move the joystick – the virtual controller should start responding.
+5. Move the joystick â€“ the virtual controller should start responding.
 6. Perform the standard Windows calibration.
 7. The console window will display joystick data and diagnostic information about the dead zone status.
 If the console keeps receiving new lines, increase the terminal width (e.g., Title Bar Right-click, Settings, Startup, Launch size, Columns -> increase to 130).